LiquidZulu/liquidzulu.github.io/src/content/scripts/against-esoteric-entity.md

 ## Claim: &ldquo;LiquidZulu Constantly Asked Loaded Questions&rdquo;

 It is at this point that a common theme in Eso&rsquo;s accusations crops up: namely that he makes an accusation with zero evidence where the burden is on him.
 I certainly questioned him a lot during the discussion (which was the entire point), but which specific questions does he think are loaded?
 Note that a loaded question doesn&rsquo;t just mean a question that is weally weally hawd to ansuw, rather a loaded question has baked-in a controversial assumption, with the idea being that the loaded-questioner is trying to sneak some premise past his opponent.
-It is on Eso to provide the evidence that I was doing this (the correct time to do that would either be during the discussion itself, or after I confronted him about this debacle.
-See: [2](#orgde83d20)).
+It is on Eso to provide the evidence that I was doing this (the correct time to do that would either be during the discussion itself, or after I confronted him about this debacle).<sup><a id="fnr.3" class="footref" href="#fn.3" role="doc-backlink">3</a></sup>

 ## Claim: &ldquo;LiquidZulu Constantly Interrupted Eso&rdquo;